Connection lost. Please refresh the page.

 Large, onion-like mechanoreceptors known as lamellar corpuscles (a.ka.
 Pacinian corpuscles) lie deeper in the dermis and subcutaneous tissue and are specialised in the sensation of vibration, coarse touch and pressure.
 They consist of a single, elongated, central axon surrounded by concentric lamellae of collagenous fibers and flattened Schwann cells.

 Bulbous corpuscles (a.k.a.
 Ruffini corpuscles) are located in the reticular dermis and underlying subcutaneous tissue.
-They have an elongated spindle shape comprising a single, highly arborised nerve ending which is surround by a thin capsule enclosing a small fluid filled space containing collagen fibers.
+They have an elongated spindle shape comprising a single, highly arborised nerve ending which is surrounded by a thin capsule enclosing a small fluid filled space containing collagen fibers.
 They function to detect types of prolonged mechanical stress i.e. stretch and torque.

 Check out the video below to learn more about each type of peripheral mechanoreceptor!